iver56/audiomentations/docs/waveform_transforms/time_stretch.md

 [`method`](#method){ #method }: `str` • choices: `"librosa_phase_vocoder"`, `"signalsmith_stretch"`
 :   :octicons-milestone-24: Default: `"signalsmith_stretch"`.

     * `"signalsmith_stretch"`: Use signalsmith-stretch.
-Pros: 50-100% faster than librosa_phase_vocoder, and provides significantly higher audio quality.
-Con: Does not support more than 2 channels (stereo).
+It is 50-100% faster than librosa_phase_vocoder, and provides significantly higher perceived audio quality.
     * `"librosa_phase_vocoder"`: Use librosa.effects.time_stretch.
 Pro: Supports any number of channels.
 Con: phase vocoding can significantly degrade the audio quality by "smearing" transient sounds, altering the timbre of harmonic sounds, and distorting pitch modulations.
 This may result in a loss of sharpness, clarity, or naturalness in the transformed audio.

 [`p`](#p){ #p }: `float` • range: [0.0, 1.0]